jolks/filepreview/README.md

 Will generate a file preview (gif, jpg or png) of about 450 different document formats.

+See filepreview in action, watch this demo using Angular : https://vimeo.com/151667833

 ## Installation

 filepreview depends on 'unoconv':